dimension-seven/arbiteus/README.md

 	2. Workflow apps - Don't want to write complicated Spark and other Map Reduce jobs, you can use simple create a workflow that is serviced by your own machines and do data processing.
 6. Logs from all your machines accessible in a single place so you can debug request failures easily.

+### Feedback

+Please help us improve Arbiteus to serve your needs better and provide a good experience.

+If you want to reach out for feedback or suggestions you can :

+1. Open an issue on the github repo : https://github.com/dimension-seven/arbiteus/issues
+2. Send an email to : d7n.seven@gmail.com